Volunteer

 Foster Information

 1. A foster home is responsible for caring for and positively training their foster animal.
 The rescue will cover all vet bills.
-If food is available we can offer some, but many fosters provide their own food for the animals.
+All fostering supplies will be provided by the rescue, although some of our fosters do prefer to provide their own food/litter.

 2. There is NO time frame.
 You could have your foster animal for 2 hours, 2 weeks, 2 months or a year.
 We understand that things come up and your foster animal may have to be moved, but if you can not commit to at least a couple of months we would place animals in a home that can offer a longer term.